Daan Humblé

 Actions

-My analytics journey started on the business side—as a Power BI consultant and certified trainer—where I helped teams bridge the gap between raw data and real-world impact.
-In 2023, I joined Microsoft as a Cloud Solution Architect focused on Power BI and Microsoft Fabric, combining business insight with technical know-how to elevate data strategies across industries.
-I design scalable analytics solutions, guide migrations to modern platforms, and advocate for best practices at every stage.
+My analytics journey started on the business side—as a Power BI consultant helping teams bridge the gap between raw data and real-world decisions.
+In 2023, I joined Microsoft as a Cloud Solution Architect focused on Power BI and Microsoft Fabric, where I advise organizations on platform adoption, governance, and the architectural decisions that shape their data strategies.

 Mijn avontuur in data begon aan de businesskant — als Power BI-consultant en gecertificeerd trainer — waarbij ik teams hielp de brug te slaan tussen ruwe data en tastbare impact.
 In 2023 trad ik in dienst bij Microsoft als Cloud Solution Architect met specialisatie in Power BI en Microsoft Fabric.
 Door businessinzicht te combineren met technische expertise help ik organisaties in diverse sectoren hun datastrategieën naar een hoger niveau tillen.
 Ik ontwerp schaalbare analytics-oplossingen, begeleid migraties naar moderne platforms en stimuleer best practices in elke fase.